|MP 8.01.28||Hematopoietic Stem-cell Transplantation for CNS Embryonal Tumors and Ependymoma|

 Note: Other CNS tumors include astrocytoma, oligodendroglioma, and glioblastoma multiforme.
 However, these tumors arise from glial cells and not neuroepithelial cells.
 These tumors are considered separately in policy No. 8.01.31

 Note: Due to their neuroepithelial origin, peripheral neuroblastoma and Ewing’s sarcoma may be considered PNETs.
 However, these peripheral tumors are considered separately in policy No. 8.01.34.

-Autologous hematopoietic stem-cell transplantation may be considered medically necessary as consolidation therapy for previously untreated embryonal tumors of the CNS that show partial or complete response to induction chemotherapy, or stable disease after induction therapy. (see Policy Guidelines)
+Autologous hematopoietic stem-cell transplantation may be considered medically necessary as consolidation therapy for previously untreated embryonal tumors of the central nervous system (CNS) that show partial or complete response to induction chemotherapy, or stable disease after induction therapy (see Policy Guidelines).

 Autologous hematopoietic stem-cell transplantation may be considered medically necessary to treat recurrent embryonal tumors of the CNS.